r-lib/waldo/revdep/cran.md

 ## revdepcheck results

-We checked 7437 reverse dependencies (7394 from CRAN + 43 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 7487 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 27 new problems
+ * We saw 24 new problems
- * We failed to check 32 packages
+ * We failed to check 9 packages

 Issues with CRAN packages are summarised below.